kugg/jerkeby/content/posts/Risk-aware-applications.md

    "EventOwner": String
 }
 ```
 Security Operation Center staff work with clear Indicators of Compromise.
 The SoC tend to focus on platform security indicators based on the [mitre attack framework](https://attack.mitre.org/) because these indicators are clear cut and have a low degree of false positives.
-The `Indicators of Compromise` (IoC) produced by the risk-aware applications must also be mature and well qualified to be accepted into the SoC.
+The `Indicators of Compromise` (`IoC`) produced by the risk-aware applications must also be mature and well qualified to be accepted into the `SOC`.

 ### Risk Queries
 Queries are search terms used to create events.
-The queries search the log output for patterns that have IoC.
+The queries search the log output for patterns that have `IoC`.
 There are two types of queries, `production queries` and `investigation queries`.

 #### Production queries
 A production query must be graduated using the qualification process.